benfrick/docs-portfolio/src/commerce/reference/caller_best_practices.md

 ### Use Distributed Tracing

-Many of Nike's microservices make calls to other services, quickly fanning out processing control.
+Many of Nike's micro services make calls to other services, quickly fanning out processing control.
 This complexity can make it difficult to troubleshoot bottlenecks and debug problems.
 Distributed tracing can help this situation by stepping through the round trip of a request and illuminating problems. <a href="https://github.com/Nike-Inc/wingtips" target="_blank">Wingtips</a> is the recommended distributed tracing tool.

 ### Be Aware of Bot Rules